Noose of Ice: Plot

 A new space fleet is being built to enable Earth to launch a counter-offensive against the Mysterons on Mars.
 To shorten the journey time to the Red Planet, the Space Administration is fortifying the ships with tritonium metal, allowing them to travel faster while withstanding the higher stresses.
 Tritonium is found only at the North Pole, where the Hotspot Tower mining facility is extracting it from the ocean floor.

-When the Mysterons (voiced by Donald Gray) threaten to sabotage the space fleet, Colonel White (voiced by Donald Gray) sends Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop) to the Space Administration Headquarters in New York City to be briefed by the head of the Administration, General Rebus.
+When the Mysterons threaten to sabotage the space fleet, Colonel White sends Captains Scarlet and Blue to the Space Administration Headquarters in New York City to be briefed by the head of the Administration, General Rebus.
 Scarlet and Blue then travel to the Arctic to assess the security at Hotspot Tower.
 The controller, Commander Rhodes, tells them that the lake around the tower and the undersea mine is prevented from freezing thanks to giant heating elements powered by electric current originating from Eskimo Booster Station.

 Unknown to Scarlet, Blue and Rhodes, a maintenance technician, Neilson, has been killed in a blizzard and replaced with a double under Mysteron control.
-On the orders of Captain Black (voiced by Donald Gray), the double travels to the booster station and cuts the power to the heating elements.
+On the orders of Captain Black, the double travels to the booster station and cuts the power to the heating elements.
 The rapidly-freezing lake forms a "noose of ice" that threatens to crush the mining facility.

 With all lifts to the surface rendered inoperative, Scarlet puts on an underwater suit and exits the mine through an airlock.
 He then races to the booster station, where Neilson holds him at gunpoint.
 Scarlet throws a loose electric cable at the metal stairs on which Neilson is standing, fatally electrocuting the Mysteron agent.
 He then restores the power to the heating elements, melting the ice and saving Hotspot Tower.
 However, the Mysterons have had a partial success: the mine is severely damaged and will be out of operation for at least six months.